AgenaTrader/AgenaScript-documentation/sources/index.md

 AgenaScript is AgenaTrader’s integrated programming language.
 The syntax is derived from C\# and thus closely resembles it.

 AgenaScript allows you to execute any ideas/methods that are too complex for the ConditionEscort.
 From simple indicators to entire applications where AgenaTrader is only required to run in the background, anything that can be written in .NET can be implemented.

-**The following API documentation requires AgenaTrader in version 1.9.0.563**

 Information contained in this help document: